wp-plugins/custom-menu-wizard/readme.txt

     `
     [cmwizard menu=main title="Main Menu"]title="Nearest and Dearest!" branch=current depth=2 siblings=1[/cmwizard]
     `

-== Installation ==

-1. EITHER Upload the zip package via 'Plugins > Add New > Upload' in your WP Admin

-    OR Extract the zip package and upload `custom-menu-wizard` folder to the `/wp-content/plugins/` directory

-1. Activate the plugin through the 'Plugins' menu in your WP Admin

-The widget will now be available in the 'Widgets' admin page.
-As long as you already have at least one Custom Menu defined, you can add the new widget to a sidebar and configure it however you want.
-Alternatively, you can use the shortcode in your content.

 == Frequently Asked Questions ==
 If you have a question or problem that is not covered here, please use the [integrated Support forum](http://wordpress.org/support/plugin/custom-menu-wizard).